padix-key/kmer-article/article.typ

 == Pseudorandom ordering
 In some scenarios the order of #kmer codes is relevant.
-For example minimizers #todo(cite) select only the smallest #kmer from a window of #kmers.
+For example minimizers @Roberts2004 select only the smallest #kmer from a window of #kmers.
 This decreases the number of considered #kmers and in consequence improves the speed of finding
 #kmer matches between sequences.
 However, using the #kmer code directly to determine the ordering is not ideal: